-Stages & Spaces: space access program
+Stages & Spaces: Space Access Program

 For Artists

-We know how difficult it is to find creation space, a rehearsal venue, a room to sit with your ideas and dream, or a dedicated desk to write your next great show (or grant).
+We know how difficult it is to find creation space, a rehearsal venue, a room to sit with your ideas and dreams, or a dedicated desk to write your next great show (or grant).

 Support and spaces will vary and could look like: